 Prostate health and healthier lifestyle choices

-This section is aimed at helping you understand, more about what is meant by healthier lifestyle choices that you may like to consider for your prostate health and in fact your general health and well-being.
+This page is aimed at helping you understand, more about what is meant by healthier lifestyle choices that you may like to consider for your prostate health and in fact your general health and well-being.
 Lifestyle choices are more than just about the food you eat – it’s also about exercise, weight, alcohol and smoking.

 Regularly, there are stories in newspapers and in the media often giving conflicting information about foods that are ‘good for you’ and foods that are ‘bad for you’ and all this information can be very confusing.
 Generally doctors agree that men with an average risk of prostate disease and prostate cancer make choices that benefit their overall health by choosing healthier foods, taking regular exercise, stopping smoking and keeping alcohol within recommended guidelines.

 At the moment there is no sure way or quick fix miracle nutrient, supplement or diet to prevent prostate disease or prostate cancer and it may be a case of considering changing your whole way of eating and choosing healthier foods.
 Involving the whole family in making healthier food choices may make it easier and may also benefit their general health and well-being.

 That said, there are some foods that you might like to think about making part of your everyday diet as these may reduce the risk of developing certain types of cancer including prostate cancer.
 Although not conclusive, many studies have shown that natural chemicals in plant foods, called antioxidants, may help reduce the risk of developing certain kinds of cancer including prostate cancer.
 You can read more about these foods below or in our guide to healthier lifestyle choices.

 - Aim to have a wide variety of different foods and try foods that you may not have had before especially different fruits and vegetables

 - Start the day by having breakfast, skipping breakfast can lead to a lack of concentration and snacking on possibly higher calorie foods later in the morning